Fusion rules for V_{L_2}^{S_4}: Intertwining Operator and Fusion rule

 (1) $\left(S^{-1}\right)_{i,j}=S_{i,j'}=S_{i',j}$, and $S_{i',j'}=S_{i,j};$

 (2) $S$ is symmetric and $S^{2}=\left(\delta_{i,j'}\right)$;

 (3) $N_{i,j}^{k}=\sum_{s=0}^{d}\frac{S_{i,s}S_{j,s}S_{s,k}^{-1}}{S_{0,s}}$.

-\end{theorem} This following theorem also plays an important role in computing fusion rules of $V_{L_2}^{S_4}$\cite{DL}, \cite{A}: \begin{theorem} Let V be a vertex operator algebra, $M_1,M_2$ be irreducible V-module and $M_3$ be a V-module.
-Let U be a subalgebra of V with same virasoro element and $N_i$ be U-module in $M_i$, ($i=1,2$).
+\end{theorem} This following theorem also plays an important role in computing fusion rules for $V_{L_2}^{S_4}$\cite{DL}, \cite{A}: \begin{theorem} Let $V$ be a vertex operator algebra, $M_1,M_2$ be irreducible $V$-module and $M_3$ be a $V$-module.
+Let $U$ be a subalgebra of $V$ with same virasoro element and $N_i$ be U-module in $M_i$, ($i=1,2$).
 We have:

 \end{theorem}